cristian-bicheru/detect-simd/docs/source/index.rst

 Detect-SIMD |version| Documentation
 ===================================

-Detect-SIMD is a Python library implementing a single function `detect`_ which detects the SIMD capabilities of the user's CPU/OS.
+Detect-SIMD is a lightweight Python library implementing a single function `detect`_ which detects the SIMD capabilities of the user's CPU/OS.
 This is useful for building vectorized packages.

 .. _detect: https://detect-simd.readthedocs.io/en/latest/#detect